Your cart is currently empty!

-The majority of Americans have become accustomed to 4G’s speedy capabilities: at the end of 2016, over 60 percent of all wireless connections were supported by 4G-LTE networks.
-Now that we’ve experienced the instant gratification of a high-quality internet connection in our pockets, finding ourselves in an area with patchy coverage is a recipe for exasperation.
+The majority of Americans have become accustomed to 4G’s speedy capabilities: at the end of 2016, over 60% of all wireless connections were supported by 4G-LTE networks.
+Now that we’ve experienced the instant gratification of a high-quality Internet connection in our pockets, finding ourselves in an area with patchy coverage is a recipe for exasperation.
+We get annoyed when our Netflix streaming buffers, or when our Spotify playlists take more than minutes to download.

 And if even faster speeds can be reached, more data transferred, more possibilities of convenience placed in our palms, it’s easy to guess that most of us would say, “Well, why not?”.
 Upgrading to services we didn’t even know we needed and then wondering how we got by without them seems to be the trend of the digital era.

-How will 5G Change How We Use Technology?
+How will 5G Change The Way We Use Technology?

 So how is 5G superior to 4G?
 The main differences are what you’d expect: greater speed (10 to 100 times faster rates of data transfer) and greater responsiveness (the time between clicking a link and the page actually loading; 5G would ideally reduce this waiting period to around a millisecond).

 To the average consumer, this probably all sounds exciting, until one becomes aware of the frightening fact that 5G network EMF radiation emissions have in no way whatsoever been tested for short or long-term effects on human health.
+Dr. Joel M. Moskowitz has compiled more than 30,000 research publications on the effects of non-ionizing EMF radiation, but has only found 41 that talk about the health effects of 5G.
 Considering what we know now about the effects of 4G and WiFi, this is a major oversight.

 Higher Frequencies Broadcasting from Every Street Corner